wigwamapp/wigwam/docs/SECURITY.md

 ### 18. User Support

-OG Wallet offers responsive customer support to assist users in case of security concerns or issues.
+Wigwam offers responsive customer support to assist users in case of security concerns or issues.

 ### 19. Regular Penetration Testing

-OG Wallet conducts regular penetration testing to proactively identify vulnerabilities before malicious actors can exploit them.
+Wigwam conducts regular penetration testing to proactively identify vulnerabilities before malicious actors can exploit them.

-Security is an ongoing process, and we remain committed to continuously monitoring and updating OG Wallet to stay ahead of potential risks and protect our users' assets and data.
+Security is an ongoing process, and we remain committed to continuously monitoring and updating Wigwam to stay ahead of potential risks and protect our users' assets and data.